Disable Energy-Efficient Ethernet in Windows

 Right-click your wired network adapter and choose “Properties”.

 - Click the “Advanced” tab at the top of the window.

 A big list appears with features of your network adapter.
 Look for options like Energy-Efficient Ethernet, Power Saving Mode, etcetera.
 Different adapters will have different names for this.

-Make sure you set all energy options you found in step 3 to Disabled.
+- Disable all energy related options you found in step 3.